Yandex Search: 2008

 In 2008, Yandex for the first time began to openly announce changes in the search algorithm and started to name the changes with the names of Russian cities.
 The name of the “city” of each subsequent algorithm begins with the letter that the name of the previous one ended with.

 2020

-In April 2020, the search engine started artificially placing negative commentary about Navalny on the top positions in its search results for his name.
+In April 2020, the search engine started artificially placing negative commentary about Alexei Navalny on the top positions in its search results for his name.
 Yandex declared this was part of an "experiment" and returned to presenting organic search results.

 Achievements

 According to media expert Mikhail Gurevich, Yandex is a “national treasure”, a “strategic product”.

 This fact was also recognized in the State Duma of the Russian Federation, where in May 2012 a bill appeared in which Yandex and VKontakte are recognized by strategic enterprises as national information translators.
 In 2009, President of Russia Dmitry Medvedev initiated the purchase of a “golden share” of Yandex by Sberbank in order to avoid an important nationwide company falling into foreign hands.
 In November 2019 Sberbank announced that it would give up its golden share, and the following month Yandex shareholders voted to approve a corporate restructuring backed by the Russian government which would invest control of the golden share in a new public interest foundation, to be implemented by the end of the first quarter of 2020, after Sberbank had previously agreed to sell the golden share for one euro.

 In 2012, Yandex overtook Channel One in terms of daily audience, which made the Yandex a leader in the domestic media market.
 In 2013, Yandex confirmed this status, overtaking First in terms of revenue.

 In 2008, Yandex was the ninth search engine in the world, in 2009 the seventh, and in 2013 the fourth.

 One of the components of this situation is the presence in Russia of a sufficient number of mathematically savvy specialists with a scientific instinct.

 By 2002, the word Yandex became so common that when Arkady Volozh`s company demanded to return the yandex.com domain, bought by third parties, the defendant stated that the word "Yandex" was already synonymous with the search and became a household word in Russia.

 Since late 2012, the Yandex search engine has outperformed the number of Google users on the Google Chrome browser in Russia.